jpikl/rew/README.md

 - On Windows, all `/` separators are converted to `\\`.
 - Consecutive path separators are collapsed into one.
-- Trailing path separator is removed unless it represents root directory.
+- Non-root trailing path separator is removed.
 - Unnecessary current directory `.` components are removed.
 - Parent directory `..` components are resolved where possible.
 - Initial `..` components in an absolute path are dropped.